The University of Bamberg and its Surroundings

 Types of Courses

-Seminars are academic discussions dealing with a particular subject area and they require regular attendance and active participation.
+Seminars are academic discussions dealing with a particular subject area, and they require regular and active participation.
 Students must register for seminars, as the number of participants is often limited.
 Information on registration can be found in the electronic course catalogue UnivIS.
 Requirements for obtaining ECTS points vary, but they are detailed in each degree programme’s module handbook.
 You can direct any further questions concerning seminar requirements to the respective instructor.
 Depending on one´s own progress in a particular degree programme, seminars are divided into introductory, basic and advanced levels.

 Introductory Seminars (Einführungsseminar)